akladyous/blogposts/posts/web-scraping.md

-There are many different approaches for getting data from the web such as writing a custom crawler from scratch, or by using one of the many existing libraries that make it absolutely easy to create a web scraping tool in Python.
+There are many different approaches for getting data from the web such as writing a custom crawler from scratch, or by using one of the many existing libraries that make it absolutely easy to create a web scraping tool in Python

 In this Python tutorial we will go through a simple example of how to scrap a website to gather news articles and create simple applications using NEWSAPI library.